Logic scanner now available! Try it out

 <title>User Profile | IDOR Eats</title>

-We removed some obvious symbols, renamed files containing the class of issue (including updating corresponding configuration and docker files), removed the benchmark.json and heavily modified the README files for each benchmark.
+Even in the context of dynamic testing, this gives an AI unfair advantage over traditional tools, making the benchmark an inaccurate representation of the tool's effectiveness in black-box penetration testing.
+We had removed some obvious symbols, renamed files containing the class of issue (including updating corresponding configuration and docker files), removed the benchmark.json and README file.
 However, many function names, route names, and variables remained that contained explicit references to vulnerabilities (e.g., routes like '/xss' or '/sqli').

 1. The key evidence comes from our false positive testing: If ZeroPath was heavily relying on these identifier names to make determinations, we would have seen elevated false positive rates in the patched variants - which contained the same "suspicious" route and function names but with secure implementations.
 The fact that our false positive rate remained low indicates ZeroPath was doing legitimate semantic analysis of the code rather than being biased by these naming hints.